 That’s where behavioral targeting comes in.

-According to a post from Brick Marketing, Behavioral targeting is a method used by online publishers and advertisers to increase the effectiveness of their campaigns.
+According to a post from Clearcode, Behavioral targeting is a method that allows advertisers and publishers to display relevant ads and marketing messages to users based on their web-browsing behavior.
 Behavioral targeting relies on capturing website and landing page visitor data and using that information to provide these visitors with advertisements that are relevant to their needs and interests.

 How does behavioral targeting work?